newatoms/guides/web-scraping/readme.md

 ## Scrape multiple targeted URL's and parent classes

-The following code will create seperate .json files containing the working experience and school history of our beloved employees Sam Prinssen, Matthijs Mentink and Thomas de Beus.
+The following code will create separate .json files containing the working experience and school history of our beloved employees Sam Prinssen, Matthijs Mentink and Thomas de Beus.

     var profiles = [
         'https://nl.linkedin.com/in/sam-prinssen-6a101522',